wires/degraphmalizer/README.md

 	// we now define some walks
 	walks: [
 		{
-			/* there are two options here: forward or backward forward follows edges from tail to head, and vv.
+			/* there are two options here: OUT or IN
+			   OUT follows edges from tail to head, and vv.

 			   In the future you can define your own walks here, using a DSL that automatically gives reverse walk */
-			direction: "forward",
+			"bookwalk": {
+                "direction": "OUT",

-			/* for each walk, we can define a number of properties that need to be computed based on the walk */
+                /* for each walk, we can define a number of properties that need to be computed based on the walk */ "properties": {
-			properties: {
                     "books": {

                         // this function is given a graph or tree
                         // of documents from which it should compute
                         // the property value
                         reduce: function(doc_tree)
                         {
                             // return a flat list of dicts with id and title keys return bfs_walk(doc_tree).map(function(book) {
                                 id: book['id']
                                 title: book['title']
                             })
+                        }
                     }
                 }
 			}
 		}]
 	}